AnimMouse/psn-pkg-torrents/README.md

 All torrents that I created are created on Google Compute Engine VPS.

+~~When a torrent is created, all trackers are taken on [newTrackon](https://newtrackon.com/) trackerlist at the time of the creation.~~
 As of 5/31/19, we are going trackerless, relying on Distributed Hash Table and Peer EXchange, to help reduce the burden of the torrent trackers.

-~~When a torrent is created, all trackers are taken on [newTrackon](https://newtrackon.com/) trackerlist at the time of the creation.~~

 ## Contributing
 All torrents are created if I need/want to download that game, so not all games are included.

+If you need a game not included in this repository, just make an issue.

 For more information, go to CONTRIBUTING.md.